JeffOgah/llyod-landing-clone/README.md

 - I do not own any information or data presented on this page.

-- Please visit the official website here for actual use: Official website here:
+- Please visit the official website here for actual use: https://www.lloyds.com/news-and-risk-insight/risk-reports/library/technology/taking-control